-- Continued partnership with the Rhode Island Philharmonic and Orchestra Music School and EBCAP's Parents as Teachers (PAT) program; for the second year in a row, "Family Music Time with the Phil," a free, 18-week program that combines music education for infants, toddlers, and pre-k students with the evidence-based PAT curriculum for parents, was offered to families across the city.
+For the second year in a row, "Family Music Time with the Phil," a free, 18-week program that combines music education for infants, toddlers, and pre-k students with the evidence-based PAT curriculum for parents, was offered to families across the city.
 The program was once again virtual due to COVID-19, but was still able to retain the majority of families enrolled throughout the program.
 Families receive free books and musical instruments to continue their education at home, and are able to make a connection with both the EBCAP Family Visiting team and the EPHEZ Family Navigator.
-Families have already contacted us about next year's programming, and we plan to continue our relationship with the Philharmonic Music School as we head into Year 4. - For the second year in a row, we offered the evidence-based Incredible Years program, a 12-week series of classes that helps to treat and prevent behavioral health challenges among children, and to promote social, emotional, and academic competence. - Created Play-and-Learn kits to distribute; each kit contained seeds, potting soil, a small pot, and kid-friendly info around growing vegetables and healthy eating.
+Families have already contacted us about next year's programming, and we plan to continue our relationship with the Philharmonic Music School and the EBCAP Home Visiting Team as we head into Year 4.

+For the second year in a row, we offered the evidence-based Incredible Years program, a 12-week series of classes that helps to treat and prevent behavioral health challenges among children, and to promote social, emotional, and academic competence.

+Created Play-and-Learn kits to distribute; each kit contained seeds, potting soil, a small pot, and kid-friendly info around growing vegetables and healthy eating.
 These have been very well-received by parents and children alike, and along with other kid-friendly activities that were provided throughout the year, have led to EPHEZ being approached by organizations throughout East Providence to host family-activity tables at community events throughout the remainder of the calendar year.